-The Most Common Types of Breads
+The Most Common Bread Types

 A baguette is a yeast bread that originated in France.
-This bread has a characteristic long, oblong shape with slits in it.
+The bread has a characteristic long, oblong shape with slits in it.
 These slits allow for the expansion of gas while the bread is baking.
 Also called French bread or French sticks, baguettes are typically made from flour, water, yeast, and salt, and their look is easily recognizable to bread lovers all over the world.

 This type of bread also originated in Italy.
-Focaccia bread is usually placed in a baking pan so that it results in a flat loaf.
+Focaccia is usually placed in a baking pan so that it results in a flat loaf.
 Focaccia dough is quite similar to pizza dough, and is usually coated with olive oil before baking.
-The crust of focaccia bread comes out crunchy, yet delicate and thin.
+The crust comes out crunchy, yet delicate and thin.
 Many bakers add herbs and garlic to the recipe as desired, and sea salt is another popular addition.
-Focaccia bread can be eaten by itself, dipped in soup, or used to clean a plate of leftover sauce.
+Focaccia can be eaten by itself, dipped in soup, or used to clean a plate of leftover sauce.

 There are a lot of things munchers can do when eating a piece of pita bread.
 This includes dipping the pita into sauces after it is cut it into wedges, or filling it with various types of meats for a tasty and delicious sandwich.
 Pita bread originated in the Middle East and is cooked at very high temperatures, which makes the liquid in the dough escape quickly.
 This helps to create a large air bubble in the center — the “pocket” of the bread — perfect for stuffing with meat and other foods.
 Pita bread is made mostly using wheat flour.

-Long considered to be the bread of the lower class, rye has gained a surge in popularity, likely due to its rich flavor.
+Long considered to be the bread of the lower classes, rye has gained a surge in popularity, likely due to its rich flavor.
 Made with both rye flour and regular bread flour, rye bread has a tight crumb and a very strong flavor.
-Some bakers even add caraway seeds or dill seeds so that the rye bread flavor is a little more earthy.
+Some bakers even add caraway seeds or dill seeds so that the flavor is a little more earthy.
 In certain sandwiches — most notably, corned-beef and pastrami sandwiches — rye bread is what gives the sandwich the signature taste that people love about them.
-Adding a touch of mustard on a slice of bread used in these sandwiches can help accent the flavors of the bread and meats, as well.
+Adding a touch of mustard on a slice of bread used in these sandwiches can help accent the flavors of the bread and meat, as well.

 In a loaf of sourdough bread, a starter is used before making the dough to create the basis for the dough.
 The sourdough starter usually consists of a fermented combination of water and flour, which in turn can make many batches of bread.
 Another advantage of this type of bread is that the sourdough starter can last a long time.
 The length of the life of a sourdough starter means that bakers can make loaf after loaf of sourdough bread without worrying about running out of the starter.